jonas1ara/Windows.devs/README.md

 _What you need to customize your terminal_

 ```
+1.-Download this repository from Zip or Git

-1.-Upgrading to Windows 10 20H2, if you're using WSL you already enjoy this update
+2.-Upgrading to Windows 10 20H2.

-2.-Windows Terminal from the Microsoft Store
+3.-Windows Terminal from the Microsoft Store

-3.-PowerShell from the Microsoft Store
+4.-PowerShell from the Microsoft Store

-4.-Git for Windows and Git for WSL
+5.-Git for Windows and Git for WSL

-5.-Debian-based Linux distributions from the Microsoft Store
+6.-Debian-based Linux distributions from the Microsoft Store

-6.-SUSE-bases Linux distributions from the Microsoft Store
+7.-SUSE-bases Linux distributions from the Microsoft Store

-7.-Love and peace
+8.-Love and peace

 ```